yuko/yukotakagi.github.com/source/_posts/2013-05-04-installing-octopress-for-github-user-page.markdown

 rbenv install 1.9.3-p0
 ```

-##Issue: rbenv says there's no such command 'install'
+##Issue #2 rbenv says there's no such command 'install'
 ```
 rbenv install 1.9.3-p0
 rbenv: no such command `install'